GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/README_BigQuery_to_Elasticsearch.md

 ### Required parameters

-* **connectionUrl** : Elasticsearch URL in the format 'https://hostname:[port]' or specify CloudID if using Elastic Cloud (Example: https://elasticsearch-host:9200).
+* **connectionUrl** : The Elasticsearch URL in the format https://hostname:[port].
+If using Elastic Cloud, specify the CloudID.
+(Example: https://elasticsearch-host:9200).
-* **apiKey** : Base64 Encoded API key used for authentication.
-Refer to: https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html#security-api-create-api-key-request.
+* **apiKey** : The Base64-encoded API key to use for authentication.
-* **index** : The index toward which the requests will be issued (Example: my-index).
+* **index** : The Elasticsearch index that the requests are issued to, such as `my-index.` (Example: my-index).

 ### Optional parameters

-* **inputTableSpec** : BigQuery source table spec.
+* **inputTableSpec** : The BigQuery table to read from.
+Format: `projectId:datasetId.tablename`.
+If you specify `inputTableSpec`, the template reads the data directly from BigQuery storage by using the BigQuery Storage Read API (https://cloud.google.com/bigquery/docs/reference/storage).
+For information about limitations in the Storage Read API, see https://cloud.google.com/bigquery/docs/reference/storage#limitations.
+You must specify either `inputTableSpec` or `query`.
+If you set both parameters, the template uses the `query` parameter.
 (Example: bigquery-project:dataset.input_table).
-* **outputDeadletterTable** : Messages failed to reach the output table for all kind of reasons (e.g., mismatched schema, malformed json) are written to this table.
-If it doesn't exist, it will be created during pipeline execution.
+* **outputDeadletterTable** : The BigQuery table for messages that failed to reach the output table, in the format <PROJECT_ID>:<DATASET_NAME>.<DEADLETTER_TABLE>.
+If a table doesn't exist, is is created during pipeline execution.
+If not specified, `<outputTableSpec>_error_records` is used.
 (Example: your-project-id:your-dataset.your-table-name).
-* **query** : Query to be executed on the source to extract the data.
+* **query** : The SQL query to use to read data from BigQuery.
+If the BigQuery dataset is in a different project than the Dataflow job, specify the full dataset name in the SQL query, for example: <PROJECT_ID>.<DATASET_NAME>.<TABLE_NAME>.
+By default, the `query` parameter uses GoogleSQL (https://cloud.google.com/bigquery/docs/introduction-sql), unless `useLegacySql` is `true`.
+You must specify either `inputTableSpec` or `query`.
+If you set both parameters, the template uses the `query` parameter.
 (Example: select * from sampledb.sample_table).
-* **useLegacySql** : Set to true to use legacy SQL (only applicable if supplying query).
+* **useLegacySql** : Set to true to use legacy SQL.
+This parameter only applies when using the `query` parameter.
 Defaults to: false.
 * **queryLocation** : Needed when reading from an authorized view without underlying table's permission.
 (Example: US).
 * **elasticsearchUsername** : The Elasticsearch username to authenticate with.
 If specified, the value of 'apiKey' is ignored.
 * **elasticsearchPassword** : The Elasticsearch password to authenticate with.
 If specified, the value of 'apiKey' is ignored.
-* **batchSize** : Batch size in number of documents.
-Default: '1000'.
+* **batchSize** : The batch size in number of documents.
+Defaults to: 1000.
-* **batchSizeBytes** : Batch Size in bytes used for batch insertion of messages into elasticsearch.
-Default: '5242880 (5mb)'.
+* **batchSizeBytes** : The batch size in number of bytes.
+Defaults to: 5242880 (5mb).
-* **maxRetryAttempts** : Max retry attempts, must be > 0.
-Default: 'no retries'.
+* **maxRetryAttempts** : The maximum number of retry attempts.
+Must be greater than zero.
+Defaults to: no retries.
-* **maxRetryDuration** : Max retry duration in milliseconds, must be > 0.
-Default: 'no retries'.
+* **maxRetryDuration** : The maximum retry duration in milliseconds.
+Must be greater than zero.
+Defaults to: no retries.
-* **propertyAsIndex** : A property in the document being indexed whose value will specify '_index' metadata to be included with document in bulk request (takes precedence over an '_index' UDF).
-Default: none.
+* **propertyAsIndex** : The property in the document being indexed whose value specifies `_index` metadata to include with the document in bulk requests.
+Takes precedence over an `_index` UDF.
+Defaults to: none.
-* **javaScriptIndexFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for a function that will specify '_index' metadata to be included with document in bulk request.
-Default: none.
+* **javaScriptIndexFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for a function that specifies `_index` metadata to include with the document in bulk requests.
+Defaults to: none.
-* **javaScriptIndexFnName** : UDF JavaScript function Name for function that will specify _index metadata to be included with document in bulk request.
-Default: none.
+* **javaScriptIndexFnName** : The name of the UDF JavaScript function that specifies `_index` metadata to include with the document in bulk requests.
+Defaults to: none.
-* **propertyAsId** : A property in the document being indexed whose value will specify '_id' metadata to be included with document in bulk request (takes precedence over an '_id' UDF).
-Default: none.
+* **propertyAsId** : A property in the document being indexed whose value specifies `_id` metadata to include with the document in bulk requests.
+Takes precedence over an `_id` UDF.
+Defaults to: none.
-* **javaScriptIdFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for a function that will specify '_id' metadata to be included with document in bulk request.Default: none.
+* **javaScriptIdFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for the function that specifies `_id` metadata to include with the document in bulk requests.
+Defaults to: none.
-* **javaScriptIdFnName** : UDF JavaScript Function Name for function that will specify _id metadata to be included with document in bulk request.
-Default: none.
+* **javaScriptIdFnName** : The name of the UDF JavaScript function that specifies the `_id` metadata to include with the document in bulk requests.
+Defaults to: none.
-* **javaScriptTypeFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for function that will specify '_type' metadata to be included with document in bulk request.
+* **javaScriptTypeFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for a function that specifies `_type` metadata to include with documents in bulk requests.
 Default: none.
-* **javaScriptTypeFnName** : UDF JavaScript function Name for function that will specify '_type' metadata to be included with document in bulk request.
-Default: none.
+* **javaScriptTypeFnName** : The name of the UDF JavaScript function that specifies the `_type` metadata to include with the document in bulk requests.
+Defaults to: none.
-* **javaScriptIsDeleteFnGcsPath** : The Cloud Storage path to JavaScript UDF source for function that will determine if document should be deleted rather than inserted or updated.
-The function should return string value "true" or "false".
-Default: none.
+* **javaScriptIsDeleteFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for the function that determines whether to delete the document instead of inserting or updating it.
+The function returns a string value of `true` or `false`.
+Defaults to: none.
-* **javaScriptIsDeleteFnName** : UDF JavaScript function Name for function that will determine if document should be deleted rather than inserted or updated.
-The function should return string value "true" or "false".
-Default: none.
+* **javaScriptIsDeleteFnName** : The name of the UDF JavaScript function that determines whether to delete the document instead of inserting or updating it.
+The function returns a string value of `true` or `false`.
+Defaults to: none.
-* **usePartialUpdate** : Whether to use partial updates (update rather than create or index, allowing partial docs) with Elasticsearch requests.
-Default: 'false'.
+* **usePartialUpdate** : Whether to use partial updates (update rather than create or index, allowing partial documents) with Elasticsearch requests.
+Defaults to: false.
-* **bulkInsertMethod** : Whether to use 'INDEX' (index, allows upsert) or 'CREATE' (create, errors on duplicate _id) with Elasticsearch bulk requests.
-Default: 'CREATE'.
+* **bulkInsertMethod** : Whether to use `INDEX` (index, allows upserts) or `CREATE` (create, errors on duplicate _id) with Elasticsearch bulk requests.
+Defaults to: CREATE.
 * **trustSelfSignedCerts** : Whether to trust self-signed certificate or not.
 An Elasticsearch instance installed might have a self-signed certificate, Enable this to True to by-pass the validation on SSL certificate. (default is False).
 * **disableCertificateValidation** : If 'true', trust the self-signed SSL certificate.
 An Elasticsearch instance might have a self-signed certificate.
 To bypass validation for the certificate, set this parameter to 'true'.
 Default: false.
 * **apiKeyKMSEncryptionKey** : The Cloud KMS key to decrypt the API key.
 This parameter must be provided if the apiKeySource is set to KMS.
 If this parameter is provided, apiKey string should be passed in encrypted.
 Encrypt parameters using the KMS API encrypt endpoint.
 The Key should be in the format projects/{gcp_project}/locations/{key_region}/keyRings/{key_ring}/cryptoKeys/{kms_key_name}.
 See: https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt  (Example: projects/your-project-id/locations/global/keyRings/your-keyring/cryptoKeys/your-key-name).
 * **apiKeySecretId** : Secret Manager secret ID for the apiKey.
 This parameter should be provided if the apiKeySource is set to SECRET_MANAGER.
 Should be in the format projects/{project}/secrets/{secret}/versions/{secret_version}.
 (Example: projects/your-project-id/secrets/your-secret/versions/your-secret-version).
 * **apiKeySource** : Source of the API key.
 One of PLAINTEXT, KMS or SECRET_MANAGER.
 This parameter must be provided if secret manager or KMS is used.
 If apiKeySource is set to KMS, apiKeyKMSEncryptionKey and encrypted apiKey must be provided.
 If apiKeySource is set to SECRET_MANAGER, apiKeySecretId must be provided.
 If apiKeySource is set to PLAINTEXT, apiKey must be provided.
 Defaults to: PLAINTEXT.
-* **javascriptTextTransformGcsPath** : The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
-(Example: gs://your-bucket/your-function.js).
+* **javascriptTextTransformGcsPath** : The Cloud Storage URI of the .js file that defines the JavaScript user-defined function (UDF) to use.
+(Example: gs://my-bucket/my-udfs/my_file.js).
-* **javascriptTextTransformFunctionName** : The name of the function to call from your JavaScript file.
-Use only letters, digits, and underscores.
-(Example: 'transform' or 'transform_udf1').
+* **javascriptTextTransformFunctionName** : The name of the JavaScript user-defined function (UDF) to use.
+For example, if your JavaScript function code is `myTransform(inJson) { /*...do stuff...*/ }`, then the function name is `myTransform`.
+For sample JavaScript UDFs, see UDF Examples (https://github.com/GoogleCloudPlatform/DataflowTemplates#udf-examples).

 ## User-Defined functions (UDFs)